3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Implementation Details

 \subsection{Setup Details}

-The Transformer backbone of 3DXTalker is designed to balance modeling capacity and computational efficiency.
-It comprises 6 Transformer blocks with a hidden dimension of 768, enabling effective integration of identity, audio, and temporal cues.
-To better disentangle downstream targets, each prediction head (identity, pose, and expression) is equipped with two additional Transformer blocks that function as lightweight, task-specialized decoders.
-This hierarchical architecture ensures that shared representations capture global consistency, while branch-specific modules refine modality-dependent details.
+We use EMOCA V2 to lift 2D videos into FLAME representations, with the pretrained weight \texttt{EMOCA\_v2\_lr\_mse\_20}.
+For audio encoding, we adopt the pretrained models \texttt{wavlm-base-plus} and \texttt{emotion2vec\_plu\_base} to extract global audio embeddings and frame-wise emotion features from input audio, respectively.
+These modules provide the structured 3D facial parameters and audio-rich cues used by the generative backbone.

+The integrated audio-rich backbone of 3DXTalker consists of 6 diffusion transformer blocks with a hidden size of 768.
+Each prediction head is implemented with 2 additional blocks to refine branch-specific outputs from the shared hidden representation.
+In this way, the shared backbone models global identity, audio, and temporal dependencies, while the prediction heads specialize in different output factors.

-For training, 3DXTalker is optimized for 100 epochs using 250-frame sequences and a batch size of 128, which provides a sufficient temporal window for modeling natural motions.
-We adopt AdamW with a learning rate of $1\times10^{-4}$ and a weight decay of 0.01, coupled with a OneCycleLR schedule to stabilize warm-up and improve convergence.
-The flow-matching module operates with 512 steps during training to ensure high-fidelity trajectory learning, while 32 inference steps are used at test time to achieve a favorable balance between accuracy and generation speed.
+Experiments are conducted on two NVIDIA H100 GPUs.
+For training, 3DXTalker is optimized for 100 epochs using 250-frame sequences and a batch size of 128.
+We adopt AdamW with a learning rate of $1\times10^{-4}$ and a weight decay of 0.01, together with a OneCycleLR scheduler.
+The flow-matching module uses 512 steps during training and 32 steps during inference, which provides a favorable balance between trajectory fidelity and computational efficiency.
+Following prior works~\cite{peng2023emotalk,sun2024diffposetalk}, we further apply a Savitzky--Golay filter to the predicted sequences during post-processing to improve motion smoothness.

-Experiments are conducted on a shared high-performance computing cluster equipped with NVIDIA H100 GPUs.
-The complete training of 3DXTalker utilizes two H100 GPUs with BF16 mixed precision, resulting in a total training time of approximately five hours.
-Despite the shared-cluster variability, this setup demonstrates that 3DXTalker is computationally efficient and scalable for large-scale expressive talking avatar generation.
+During training, the sequence length is set to 250 frames.
+At inference, longer sequences are generated via a sliding-window strategy.
+Because each window is defined relative to a shared reference frame, identity is implicitly recalibrated across windows.
+In our experiments, outputs remain stable without noticeable degradation for sequences up to 10 minutes under typical talking-head settings.
+Longer durations are likely feasible, but were not further explored due to computational cost, indicating a soft rather than strict practical limit on sequence length.